 It is in fact, where the counter was physically located, you will find 'The Chef’s Counter' which will soon offer four dedicated seats, available by reservation only, overlooking the kitchen.
 Here you will be able to try curated, multi-course menus tailored to personal guest preferences with direct chef interaction.

 Riene added, “I think a restaurant is a safe haven, a place where you can have a drink with your girlfriend at the bar and cry about whatever is happening in your life.
 And a place where you can have family celebrations,” she said.
-“There’s nothing better, for me, then watching kids grow up through the years in restaurants that you work at.”
+“There’s nothing better, for me, than watching kids grow up through the years in restaurants that you work.”

 “I just would ask people to just be open in general, to embrace new things.
 Hopefully we’ll be able to gain the trust of people who put their meal in our hands.”